input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 of `UnlockMintingPolicy` allows unlocking `MCToken`s residing at `LockBoxValidator` addresses.
-Moreover, to ensure that mainchain recipients may only claim at most the number of `MCToken` specified from the sidechain, we will also require a validator, `LockConfigValidator`, which holds as datum information regarding `UnlockMintingPolicy` and `LockBoxValidator` (to avoid circular dependencies); and we will also need an NFT `LockConfigOraclePolicy` which will uniquely identify a `LockConfigValidator`.
+Moreover, to ensure that mainchain recipients may only claim at most the number of `MCToken`s specified from the sidechain, we will also require a validator, `LockConfigValidator`, which holds as datum information regarding `UnlockMintingPolicy` and `LockBoxValidator` (to avoid circular dependencies);
+and we will also need an NFT `LockConfigOraclePolicy` which will uniquely identify a `LockConfigValidator`.

 In summary, the design will require the following Plutus scripts.
 - `LockBoxValidator`: the validator address which will be the lock box address.
 - `UnlockMintingPolicy`: a minting policy which is minted from Merkle roots and whose burning unlocks `LockBoxValidator`.
-- `LockConfigValidator`: a validator which always returns false which as datum contains necessary information to handle the circular dependencies between `LockBoxValidator` and `UnlockMintingPolicy`.
+- `LockConfigValidator`: a validator which always returns false which as its datum contains necessary information to handle the circular dependencies between `LockBoxValidator` and `UnlockMintingPolicy`.
 - `LockConfigOraclePolicy`: an NFT to uniquely identify `LockConfigValidator`.